 If you don’t feel like reading all the details, grab yourself a bag of Blue Mountain Coffee from Out of the Grey.
 You will definitely thank us later for it!

-The Scoop on Jamaican Blue Mountain Coffee
+History of Jamaican Blue Mountain Coffee

 Coffee was introduced in Jamaica in 1728 by its then Governor, Sir Nicholas Lawes.
 Starting in the central mountain system of the island, the cultivation of this already very lucrative crop expanded and eventually reached the country’s longest range: the Blue Mountains of Jamaica.
 Along this range is the country’s highest peak known as Blue Mountain Peak reaching above 7,400 feet above sea level.